kapitainsky/handbreak-RaspberryPi/README.md

 <img width="1205" alt="image" src="https://user-images.githubusercontent.com/15635386/134727984-c9baf09a-33f8-41a2-bc3a-5e90dd4d41b8.png">

 Does it make sense to build handbreak on raspberry pi?
 Be warned it wont be fast.
-10-20 times slower that i5 Intel CPU laptop.
+Many times slower that Intel CPU laptop.
 But it works so why not.

 I have managed sucessfully compile it on RPi 2B+, 3, 3B+ and 4 running raspbian based on Debian 9 and 10.
 <br>